 Child Protective Services (CPS) is a branch of your state’s social services department.
-They are responsible for assessing, investigating, and intervening to secure protection for children who are victims of or are at risk of child abuse or neglect; this includes physical, sexual abuse, or emotional child abuse.
+They are responsible for assessing, investigating, and intervening to secure protection for children who are victims of or are at risk of child abuse or neglect.
+This includes physical, sexual abuse, or emotional child abuse.
 CPS must follow both state and federal law.
-They use a scale of 1-4 to help prioritize investigation and action should take place: Priority 1 reports are the most urgent and must be looked into within two hours, Priority 2: 48 hours, Priority 3: 72 hours, Priority 4: Seven days.
+They use a scale of 1-4 to help prioritize investigation and action.
+Priority 1 reports are the most urgent and must be looked into within two hours.
+Priority 2 requires 48 hours, Priority 3 requires 72 hours, and Priority 4 requires seven days.

 In Arizona, the Department of Child Safety (DCS) is the CPS state-level equivalent.
 Their core principles are: Ensuring the safety of all Arizona children.
 Specifically, they want to ensure that all Arizona children live in safe environments with loving families.
-DCS’s duties prioritize helping families get the services they need to stay together whenever possible and to help instill and reinforce familial relationships.
+DCS’s duties prioritize helping families get the services they need to stay together whenever possible.
+They intend to help instill and reinforce familial relationships.

 It is essential to know why your children have been removed following an arrest in this instance.
-Typically, when a child is removed due to a parent with sole custody facing arrest, it is to ensure that they will have secured and safe accommodations until the parent’s case concludes.
+Sometimes, a child is removed due to a parent with sole custody facing arrest.
+This is to ensure that they will have secured and safe accommodations until the parent’s case concludes.
 CPS / DCS will aim to put the child with a close relative throughout the parent’s criminal process, but if none is available or exists, they will remain in state care or the foster care system.

 What Happens During a DCS / CPS Investigation?